JohnFunk-Pivotal/CloudBrews-SpringDataRest/README.md

 ![CloudFoundryApps](https://github.com/JohnFunk-Pivotal/CloudBrews-SpringDataRest/blob/master/CloudFoundryApps.png "Apps view on PCF")

 ## Congradulations
-Congratulations you just built a spring boot application on Google Compute Engine and pushed it to Pivotal Cloud Foundry.
+Congratulations you just built a Spring Data REST application on Google Compute Engine and pushed it to Pivotal Cloud Foundry.
 Talk to the helper at the station to see what's next!